clemsonciti/rcde_workshops/intro_picotte/07-batch.md

 This will give you a lot of information about the job, which is really useful for debugging.
 If you have a problem and you need our help, it is very helpful to us if you provide the job ID so we can do `qstat -xf` on it and get the job details.

 How many jobs can you run at the same time?
 It depends on how much resources you ask for.
 If each job asks for a small amount of resources, you can do a large amount of jobs simultaneously.
 If each job needs a large amount of resources, only a few of them can be running simultaneously, and the rest of them will be waiting in the queue until the jobs that are running are completed.
-This is a way to ensure that Palmetto is used fairly.
+This is a way to ensure that Picotte is used fairly.

-These limits of the number of simultaneous jobs is not carved in stone, but it changes depending on how much Palmetto is used at the moment.
+These limits of the number of simultaneous jobs is not carved in stone, but it changes depending on how much Picotte is used at the moment.
 To see the current queue configuration, you can execute this command (note that it only works on the login node):

 ```
 checkqueuecfg